PFAS FAQs

 - preparing infant formula

-- Check for fish advisories for water bodies where you fish.
+- Check the fish advisories for the lakes, rivers, oceans, and other water bodies where you fish.

 - Follow fish advisories that tell people to stop or limit eating fish from waters contaminated with PFAS or other compounds.